joannakl/cs102/syllabus.markdown

 student absences due to late registration, illness, holiday observances, family/personal emergencies, or any other circumstances.
 - **2 Exams: 20% midterm exam, 30% final exam**<br/>
 Exams will be in-person and synchronous
-(may be switched to online and/or asynchronous if the need arises), and completed individually.
+(may be switched to online and/or asynchronous if the University makes such a decision), and completed individually.
 No exam grades are dropped.
 All exams must be completed individually by you with no assistance of any other people (except for the instructor and proctors) or technology.
 Each exam has two parts: paper-based part and coding part.
 Both parts are timed.
 - **3-5 take-home quizzes, 20%** <br/>
 The take-home quizzes will be online, asynchronous, and completed individually.
 Each quiz will take approximately 30-minutes and will be offered at any time during a 24-hour period.
-No take-home quiz grades are dropped.
 All take-home quizzes must be completed individually by you with no assistance of any other people or technology.
 - **4-6 Programming Projects, 20%** <br/>
 Several programming projects will be given during the semester.
 The programming projects should be completed individually.
-No programming project grades are dropped.
 The programming projects should be completed individually and they should be your own work.